Stork Bite Birthmark: Causes, Treatment, And Prevention

 1. Vitamin E: Vitamin E has anti-oxidizing properties that can diminish the appearance of damaged skin.
 Aloe vera is a good source of vitamin E. You may apply a small quantity of pure aloe vera gel to stork bites twice a day to lighten the birthmarks.

 1. Cold compress: A cold compress helps retain skin moisture and may lighten the appearance of birthmarks.
-Wrap ice cubes in a towel or washcloth and gently place it on the stork bites twice or thrice a day.
+Wrap ice cubes in a towel or washcloth and gently place them on the stork bites twice or thrice a day.
 Never place ice cubes directly on the baby’s skin since it can cause discomfort.

 protip_icon Health fact